Trizivir Tablets is a brand of medicine containing the active ingredients abacavir - lamivudine - zidovudine.

 What are the side-effects?

-An important side-effect called a hypersensitivity reaction (serious allergic reaction) has been reported in about five in every hundred patients who have been treated with abacavir (trade name ZIAGEN).
-Abacavir is one of the ingredients in TRIZIVIR tablets.
+Abacavir can cause a serious allergic reaction known as a hypersensitivity reaction, which can be life-threatening if treatment with abacavir containing products is not stopped.
 This reaction is described in the section "Special warning" under "Before you take TRIZIVIR tablets", of this leaflet.
 It is important that you read and understand the information about this serious reaction.

 The most serious side-effects include: